Top Knicks vs. Heat Players to Watch - Eastern Conference Semifinals Game 5

 Knicks Players to Watch

-- Randle puts up 25.1 points and 10 rebounds per game -- both team highs.
-He is also averaging 4.1 assists, shooting 46% from the field and 34.3% from downtown with 2.8 made 3-pointers per contest.
+- Randle leads the Knicks with 25.1 points per game and 10 rebounds (ninth in league), while also putting up 4.1 assists.

-- Brunson leads his squad in assists per game (6.2), and also posts 24 points and 3.5 rebounds.
-At the other end, he averages 0.9 steals and 0.2 blocked shots.
+- Brunson puts up a team-high 6.2 assists per contest.
+He is also putting up 24 points and 3.5 rebounds, shooting 49.2% from the field and 41.6% from beyond the arc with 2 made 3-pointers per game.

-- RJ Barrett posts 19.6 points, 5 rebounds and 2.8 assists per contest.
-At the other end, he averages 0.4 steals and 0.2 blocked shots.
+- RJ Barrett is putting up 19.6 points, 2.8 assists and 5 rebounds per game.

 Watch live sports and TV without cable on all your devices with a seven-day free trial to Fubo!